-The city has long been renowned for its reasonable housing options, and foreign nationals looking to dive head first into Western Europe's coolest capital will find a real estate market defined by oversupply and subsequent low costs.
+The city has long been renowned for its reasonably-priced housing options, and foreign nationals looking to dive head first into Western Europe's coolest capital will find a real-estate market defined by relative oversupply and subsequent low costs.

-For those fortunate enough to consider purchasing property, apartments in Berlin's cutting-edge central district of Mitte are somewhat reasonable; especially in comparison to the exorbitant sums paid for precious space in the likes of London or Paris.
-However, most of Berlin's population is too poor to purchase, and therefore the majority of the capital’s population rent property.
+For those fortunate enough to consider purchasing property, apartments in Berlin's cutting-edge central district of Mitte are quite affordable, especially in comparison to the exorbitant sums paid for precious space in the likes of London or Paris.
+That said, Berlin residents tend to rent property rather than buy.

-The standard of accommodation in Berlin is generally very good.
-Even in buildings with a somewhat dated facade one will find that the apartments themselves have either been very well maintained or even completely modernised.
-Refurbished buildings with beautiful amenities are also plentiful, but are naturally more expensive.
+The standard of accommodation in Berlin is generally excellent.
+Even in buildings with a somewhat dated facade, one will find that the apartments themselves have either been superbly maintained or completely modernised.
+Refurbished buildings with beautiful amenities are also plentiful but are more expensive.

-Generally, accommodation in Berlin tends to be spacious for the going price.
-Apartments tend to be around 40 percent larger in Berlin than in other European capitals.
+Generally, accommodation in Berlin is spacious.
+In fact, apartments tend to be around 40 percent larger in Berlin than in other European capitals.

-While expats may find furnished properties to rent in Berlin, these will mostly be holiday lets which are available for the short- to medium-term and often costing quite a bit more than the average.
-Generally, property in Berlin will be unfurnished so expats should consider having to invest in some basic items of furniture.
-It may comes as a surprise to some that unfurnished properties in Berlin are typically empty, often without carpets, light fittings or white goods.
+While expats may find furnished properties to rent in Berlin, these will mostly be holiday lets that are available for the short to medium-term and often cost quite a bit more than the average.
+Generally, property in Berlin will be unfurnished, and we recommend that expats consider investing in some basic items of furniture.
+It may come as a surprise to some that unfurnished properties in Berlin are typically empty, often without carpets, light fittings or large kitchen appliances.
 The advantage of this is that tenants are allowed more leeway in terms of decor.
 While many people do paint their apartments, tenants are required to repaint in white or neutral colours at the end of a lease.

 There are a number of different ways to find a property to rent in Berlin.
-Expats who are lucky enough to be relocated to Berlin by a company may find that their employer assists them in securing suitable housing.
-For those without such a luxury, the best place to start the search for a home in Berlin would be online.
+Expats who are relocated to Berlin via a company transfer may get assistance from their employer in securing suitable housing.
+For those without such luxury, the best place to start the search for a home in Berlin would be online.
 While some sites and accommodation portals may provide listings, it is always beneficial to have some knowledge of German terminology.

-However, by far the most efficient and stress-free way of finding accommodation in Berlin is by using the services of an agency.
-Known as Mitwohzentrale or Mitwohnagentur, these agencies have intimate knowledge of the city's property market and can assist new arrivals in finding a home that meets all their requirements.
-It is important to note that estate agents in Berlin do charge a fee for their services.
+But by far the most efficient and stress-free way of finding accommodation in Berlin is by using the services of an agency.
+Known as mitwohnzentrale or mitwohnagentur, these agencies have intimate knowledge of the city's property market and can assist new arrivals in finding a home that meets all their requirements.
+Of course, estate agents do charge a fee for their services.

 Renting accommodation in Berlin

-As mentioned, cheap real estate has attracted so many young, creative expats to Berlin's centre and suburbs.
-That being said, the face of the Berlin housing market is changing in small ways, and expats should take note.
-Rent has steadily increased in the city and average incomes in Berlin are still relatively low compared to other cities in Germany.
+Affordable real estate has attracted scores of young creative expats to both Berlin's centre and its outlying suburbs.
+That said, the face of the Berlin housing market is changing in small ways, and expats should take note.
+Rent has steadily increased in the city and average incomes in Berlin are still relatively low compared to other German cities.

-Those arriving in Germany without a firm job offer need to have a substantial amount saved to cover the cost of accommodation while they look for employment.
-Bear in mind that most landlords can ask for up to three months' rent to cover the security deposit on a place.
+Those arriving in Germany without a firm job offer in hand must have a substantial amount saved to cover the cost of accommodation while they search for employment.

-Once expats have found a property that meets their requirements they will be expected to complete a detailed application form and provide evidence on their income and legal status in the country.
-In some cases, they may be asked for a reference from a previous landlord or a certificate (Mietschuldenfreiheitsbescheinigung) indicating they have no outstanding rent due.
+Once expats have found a property that meets their requirements, they will be expected to complete a detailed application form and provide evidence of their income and legal status in the country.
+In some cases, they may be asked for a reference from a previous landlord or a certificate (mietschuldenfreiheitsbescheinigung) indicating they have no outstanding rent due.